Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # PSA
 ### app update announcement
-📯 Welcome to 3.1 update!
-As you explore each feature, you'll come across new and dynamic info panels to help you stay informed, including changelogs for Vanilla RTX updates, and much, much more...
+📯 Welcome to the 3.1 update!
+As you explore each feature, you'll come across dynamic/fresh info panels to help you stay informed and up-to-date, like changelogs for Vanilla RTX updates, and much, much more...

 ### reactor temp announcement
 🟦 RTX Reactor is set to become free as a part of the Vanilla RTX App!
-Currently it only hosts development progress news.
+It's window currently hosts development progress news.

 # PackUpdateAnnouncements
 ### Update [glyph:"E789"]